2020 Utah Royals FC season

-The 2020 Utah Royals FC season marks the team's third year of existence and its third season in the National Women's Soccer League (NWSL), the top division of the American soccer pyramid.
+The 2020 Utah Royals FC season marks the team's third year and final season of existence in the National Women's Soccer League (NWSL), the top division of the American soccer pyramid.
+After this season, the team folded and transferred players and coaches to the new Kansas City NWSL, now known as the Kansas City Current.

 On January 6, 2020 the team mutually parted ways with head coach Laura Harvey so she could take a position with U.S Soccer as the head coach for the U-20 Women's National Team.

 Competitions

 Due to the COVID-19 pandemic the NWSL did not hold a regular season as originally scheduled.
 The season was replaced by the 2020 NWSL Challenge Cup in July and the Fall Series in September and October.

 2020 NWSL Challenge Cup

 The Royals began their Challenge Cup against the Houston Dash on June 30.
-They were without forward Christen Press who opted out of the tournament and Desiree Scott who withdrew from the tournament due to personal reasons.
+They were without forward Christen Press who opted out of the tournament and Desiree Scott who withdrew from the tournament for personal reasons.